subhajitbhar1/python-project-template/README.md

 # Acknowledgments

 > [!Tip]
-> _Give credit where it’s due — mention datasets, libraries, tutorials, or people that inspired or supported this project._
+> _Give credit where it’s due.
+Mention datasets, libraries, tutorials, or people that inspired or supported this project._
 > _Keep it professional and relevant.
 Minor dependencies can stay in `requirements.txt` instead._

 ### Examples